We source our ceramics from two places in Italy:

 Deruta

-Deruta (the red Looking up to the old town of Derutamarker on the map) is a small town just South of Perugia in Umbria and is also re-knowned for its ceramics.
+the red marker on the map) is a small town just South of Perugia in Umbria and is also re-knowned for its ceramics.
 Deruta ceramics can be traced back to designs dated from the 14th Century.
 Deruta has a population of approximately 9,000.

 The town consists of the ancient town on the hill (shown in the picture) and the more modern area on the plain below.
 The town was decimated by the plague in the 15th century to such a degree that the town walls were re-built to house a smaller population.